 3) to educate.
 Many are generally unfamiliar with wildlife natural history; as a result there are a plethora of e-mail forwards containing outlandish stories and photos of various animals.
 All too often, these e-mails are circulated and accepted as fact.
 For animals that are already maligned, scary and fabricated stories only serve to perpetuate the myth they are dangerous and malevolent.
 Perhaps this is no more true than in the case of the giant dead rattlesnakes, wherein a dead rattlesnake is shoved towards the camera and a bogus story is made up about how various townsfolk were saved in the nick of time by the marauding monster.
 I use this blog to discuss these e-mail forwards, which I'm often able to debunk based solely on the biology of the organism in question.

 All of my posts are licensed under a Creative Commons copyright.
 In other words, you may copy, distribute, and transmit what I have written, but you must attribute the text to www.LivingAlongsideWildlife.com and provide a link to this blog.
 You may not edit what I have written and you may not use for commercial purposes anything I have written.
 Most of the photographs that appear on this blog are mine, many are not.
 If you would like to use a photograph you have found here, contact me so that I may arrange for permission.
-If you reproduce any of my posts, I would appreciate if you included the following byline (with links activated):
+If you reproduce any of my posts, include the following byline (with links activated if online):

-David A. Steen received his Ph.D. from Auburn University, his M.S. from the State University of New York-College of Environmental Science and Forestry, and his B.S. from the University of New Hampshire.
-He researches the ecology and conservation biology of wildlife and blogs about his work at www.LivingAlongsideWildlife.com.
+Dr. David A. Steen (@AlongsideWild) researches wildlife ecology and conservation biology and blogs about his work at www.LivingAlongsideWildlife.com.
 His copyrighted work appears here under a Creative Commons license.

-Commentaries and opinions that appear within this blog are those of the author, and do not necessarily represent those of any employer, collaborator, or funding agency.
+Commentaries and opinions that appear within this blog are those of the author(s), and do not necessarily represent those of any employer, collaborator, or funding agency.